apache/tomcat-native/README.txt

   See the License for the specific language governing permissions and limitations under the License.

-This directory contains both the native and java-side code for Tomcat Native Library.
+This directory contains the native code for the Tomcat Native Library.
+The Java code is part of the Tomcat source code.
+All classes are located in the org.apache.tomcat.jni package.

 Building
 ========